 Unblocking drains from sediment can be extremely inconvenient and expensive.
 To avoid this, use a sediment trap to collect the solids.
 This prevent them contaminating outgoing water during your work process.

 We have general purpose as well as those for specialist use.
 We can also offer a variety of different traps for specialist applications.

 Previous customers include the BBC, Madame Tussauds, MITIE, GlaxoSmithKlein, Magnox, The Ministry of Defence, several Premiership football clubs and the Channel 4 archeological series, Time Team.

-We supply traps for any application, so if you have a more specific enquiry (eg. Handling coffee grounds, or hair etc.) – please call us on 01903 500551 and we will be happy to discuss your requirements.
+We supply traps for any application.
+If you have a specific enquiry (eg. Handling coffee grounds, petrol or hair etc.) – Call on 01903 500 551 and we will be happy to discuss your requirements.

 What Are They Used For?